-Click on the Error Alert tab.
+Now click on the Error Alert tab.
 We’ve set it up here so that if the user doesn’t enter a valid time, it’s going to give an error alert prompting them to correct it.

-To test the Data Validation for our time entries, we’ll enter an invalid time.
+In addition, to test the Data Validation for our time entries, we’ll enter an invalid time.
 We’ll try to enter ‘2pm’ which Excel doesn’t recognize as it wants a space between the ‘2’ and the ‘pm’.

-This gives us an error alert prompting us to enter a valid time.
+As a result of the bad entry, we get an error alert prompting us to enter a valid time.

 Using Formulas with Data Validation

-So now we have data validation for all of the date and time entries.
+As a result, we have data validation for all of the date and time entries.
 This is important, because we’ll be using formulas to calculate various values in the Total column.

-So now, let’s double-click on cell E9 and see what we’re using to calculate the number of hours for the shift.
+After that, let’s double-click on cell E9 and see what we’re using to calculate the number of hours for the shift.

-With this simple timesheet, we can easily see how many hours we can pay our employee!
+In conclusion, with this simple timesheet, we can easily see how many hours we can pay our employee!